toa-io/toa/extensions/origins/readme.md

   foo@dev: stage${STAGE_NUMBER}.stages.com
 ```

-This is only usable on local development environment.
+This is only usable in local development environment.

 ## HTTP Aspect